 Tracking time helps thousands of teams to plan and estimate their time accurately

-Unfortunately, being at two places or working on two different tasks at the same time is not really possible, so scheduling conflicts call for some management.
+Unfortunately, being at two places or working on two different tasks simultaneously is not possible, so scheduling conflicts call for some management.
 We need to stress that multitasking is not good for productivity.
 This management can consist of changing the schedule or requesting some kind of help, be it human or material.